TurboTax maker Intuit nears agreement to buy Credit Karma for $7 billion: WSJ

-(Reuters) - Intuit Inc (INTU.O) is nearing an agreement to buy financial technology portal Credit Karma Inc for about $7 billion, the Wall Street Journal reported.
+(Reuters) - Intuit Inc is nearing an agreement to buy financial technology portal Credit Karma Inc for about $7 billion, the Wall Street Journal reported.

 The deal in cash and stock, which will push Intuit further into consumer finance, could be announced by Monday, the Journal reported, citing people familiar with the matter.